Ephesus, Temple of ArtemisQ43018

 Temple of Artemis in Ephesus: one of the Seven Wonders of the Ancient World.

 The temple of Artemis in Ephesus was a very ancient sanctuary for a mother goddess who protected pregnant women; it may have antedated the arrival of the Greeks in Asia Minor.
 According to Pliny the Elder, it was built in a marshy area to protect it against earthquakes.note[Pliny the Elder, Natural history 36.95.]
 Lydian kings like Croesus (c.560-c.547) contributed to the building of this temple, and later, the Persians patronized the cult; the high priest was called the Megabyxus, a Persian name that means "the one set free for the cult of the divinity".

 Several copies of the cult statue are known.
-In Ephesus' Prytaneum, no less than three copies were found.
+In Ephesus' Prytaneum, the meeting place of the city's prytaneis (executive magistrates), no less than three of them were found.